 KSIA is a major economic catalyst for investment and growth in the region.
-The airport celebrated a major milestone in 2019 of reaching almost 6 million passengers by the end of the 2018/19 financial year.
-The number of international arrivals has increased from 96 000 a year, to 370 000.
+The airport celebrated a major milestone in 2019 of reaching almost six million passengers by the end of the 2018/19 financial year.
 Since 2010, passenger seat capacity has increased from 6 million to 7.5 million.
-The compounded average growth rate over the past three years is 7% for seat capacity, and 8% for passenger numbers.

-People and society is a key indicator of ACSA so investment in Socio Economic Development (SED) is a vital response to the socio-economic imperatives of the country.
+People and society are a key indicator of ACSA so investment in Socio Economic Development (SED) is a vital response to the socio-economic imperatives of the country.
 Therefore, ACSA’s social investment projects include mobility, health and welfare, job creation, community development, youth development, women empowerment, people with disabilities, environment and education; with focus on projects that boost infrastructure and education based on promoting tourism and jobs in South Africa.
-To this end KSIA has proudly invested almost R45 million in the past nine years on SED and we will continue to uplift communities.

 ACSA’s vision is to become the most sought-after partner in the world for the provision of sustainable airport management solutions.
 The pillars that will ensure ACSA’s sustainability into the future is very clear; RUN AIRPORTS, DEVELOP AIRPORTS and GROW OUR FOOTPRINT.
 The ACSA strategy is underpinned by that decisions and actions taken will be based on its impact on people and society; to remain environmentally sustainable and to focus its business to continue contributing to the economic growth of the South Africa.